projekt-opal/opaldata/README.md

       Java memory configuration for Elasticsearch.
       Default value: `-Xms8g -Xmx8g`
 - Run `docker-compose up -d`
-- The folder `webservices` contains an additional (temporary) configuration.
+- The folder `webservice` contains an additional configuration, which is not fully integrated now.
 The file `.env` has to be edited, too.

 ## Access